 In the industry, Karma is affectionately known as ‘3 Rings’, or simply, ‘GOAT’, owing to the fact that he was the first-ever player to secure three World Championship titles.
 His legendary wealth of experience can be traced back to Call of Duty 4, but his competitive streak really shone through in Call of Duty: World at War.
 It was during the Black Ops II era that Karma cemented himself as an incredible contender.

 Today, Karma sits pretty with a massive twenty-four major victories to his name, including those three World Championships.
-It’s estimated that Karma has earned almost a million dollars through his Call of Duty career, but his streak was cut short following an abrupt retirement in 2020.
+It’s estimated that Karma has earned $833,960 through his Call of Duty career, but his streak was cut short following an abrupt retirement in 2020.

-There are few players as universally appreciated as Seth ‘Scump’ Abner, one of the most electric and likable personalities in Call of Duty’s competitive history.
+Few players are as universally appreciated as Seth ‘Scump’ Abner, one of the most electric and likable personalities in Call of Duty’s competitive history.
 He is one of the best Call of Duty players the world has ever seen, boasting a ten-year career that has been jam-packed with wins and top-tier plays.
-Scump has an incredible twenty-nine wins to his name, and as he’s one of the younger competitors in the industry, he likely has years left to compete.
+Scump has an incredible thirty chips to his name, and as he’s one of the younger competitors in the industry, he likely has years left to compete.

 The majority of Scump’s experience has been with OpTic; his name is quite literally synonymous with the brand.
 Throughout his career, Scump has played with OpTic for around seven years, and he’s won countless competitions while wearing the OG label.
 There’s no doubt that Scump is one of the best SMG players the game has ever seen, with snaps and feeds that quite literally blow the minds of fans the world over.
 He’s constantly beating the Call of Duty odds to pick up remarkable plays.

-At the time of writing this article, Scump had earned more than $900,000, and he was undoubtedly one of the most prominent and prolific players in the world of gaming.
+By late 2022, Scump had earned $1,186,000, and he was undoubtedly one of the most prominent and prolific players in the world of gaming.
 If you have even the slightest interest in Call of Duty pro players, you’ll know Scump.